Grants

 Specifications:

-• Funding for key personnel (i.e. nurse, technician, clinical coordinator) may be included in the budget proposal
+• Funding for key personnel (i.e. nurse, technician, clinical coordinator) must be included in the budget proposal & approved by CSRS

-• If budget exceeds $75,000 total, funds will be split between the two consecutive years of the project
+• If project is projected to take 2 years, funds will be split between the two consecutive years of the project

 Seed/Starter Grants